 Black Friday With a Psychologist: Shopping Addiction and “Retail Therapy”

-The holiday season is upon us again.
-There’s so much to say about the holidays from a mental health perspective.
-But today, I am focusing on a topic that is often overlooked in the mental health space: shopping!
+I want to focus on a topic that is often overlooked in the mental health space: shopping.
 As Black Friday approaches, I see my news and social media feeds drawing me into a dizzying array of discounts and deals.
 Who of us is not tempted by shiny new objects, at a special price, for a limited time?
 Especially when our algorithms are tailored just for us and we’re shown exactly the kind of chunky sweater we’ve been wanting since it got cold.
-For individuals grappling with shopping addiction or emotional spending, Black Friday is indeed a dark occasion that can bring with it destructive urges that start vicious cycles of impulse and regret.
-In this article, I’ll explore the following:
+For folks who are grappling with shopping addiction or emotional spending, Black Friday is indeed a dark occasion that can bring destructive urges.
+Those urges can thrust us into vicious cycles of impulse and regret.

 What is a Shopping Addiction?

-Shopping addiction is pervasive and severe enough to be officially recognized in the two most widely used mental health diagnostic systems in the world: the DSM-5-TR and ICD-11.
+And yet, shopping addiction is pervasive and severe enough to be officially recognized in the two most widely used mental health diagnostic systems in the world: the DSM-5-TR and ICD-11.
 In both systems, it is classified as a disorder of “impulse control.”
 The basic concept of a shopping addiction is nothing new and has been around for well over a century.
 It was called oniomania and first appeared in the German translation of Psychiatric Lectures in 1892.
 If you can imagine it being recognized as a problem in the late 19th century, you can imagine how the arrival of online shopping has made it even more difficult to resist the impulse to buy things we don’t necessarily need.

 What is Emotional Spending?

 Emotional spending is the shopping equivalent to “eating your feelings.”
-Essentially, you are shopping to deal with emotions you are trying to cope with.

-Is Retail Therapy Actually Therapeutic?
+But Is Retail Therapy Actually Therapeutic?

 “The glory of acquisition starts to dim with use, eventually changing to boredom as the item no longer elicits even a bit of excitement.
 This is the pattern of everything in our lives.
 No matter how much we wish for something, over time it becomes a normal part of our lives, and then a tired old item that bores us, even though we did actually get our wish.
 And we end up being unhappy.” - Fumio Sasaki